EZCorp: History

 The company was founded in 1989.
 In 1994, the company had grown to operate 234 pawn shops in nine states.
 The company expanded its business to offer payday loan services in its EZPAWN locations in 2001.
 The first stand-alone payday loan stores were opened and branded EZMONEY in 2003.
 EZCORP then entered into international markets.
 EZPAWN opened 4 new stores along the Texas/Mexico border and acquired 20 stores in the interior of Mexico, which were branded Empeño Fácil in 2007.
 In late 2008 EZCORP purchased the Las Vegas based loan providers, Pawn Plus and ASAP Pawn.
 In 2009, EZCORP expanded to Canada, operating under the name CashMax.

 The company also acquired 30% interest in Cash Converters International in November 2009.
 The company reports it acquired Value Financial Services in January 2009.
 In 2010, EZCORP increased interest in Cash Converters International to 33%.
 The company was also listed on Fortune Magazine's 100 Fastest Growing Companies for 2010.
 EZCORP acquired the Cash Converters master franchise rights in Canada in 2011.
 In 2012, EZCORP acquired a controlling interest in Grupo Finmart, a specialty consumer finance company headquartered in Mexico City and operating under the name "Crediamigo"; and TUYO, a company headquartered in Mexico City that owns and operates buy/sell stores in Mexico City and the surrounding metropolitan area.

 As per the company's website, effective July 29, 2015, EZCORP, Inc. announced the closure of its U.S. Financial Services business which offered payday loans, auto title loans, installment loans and lines of credit.
 All stores are now closed.

 Description

 EZCORP, Inc. provides pawn loans in the United States and Latin America.
 The company also sells merchandise, primarily collateral forfeited from pawn lending operations and pre-owned merchandise purchased from customers.
 It offers pawn loans, which are nonrecourse loans collateralized by tangible personal property, including jewelry, consumer electronics, tools, sporting goods, and musical instruments.
 In addition, the company offers Lana, a web-based engagement platform to manage pawn loans.

-According to the company 10K annual report from September 2021, the CEO's total compensation for the fiscal year was $3,284,952, while the average employee salary was $20,561, leading to a CEO Pay ratio of 160:1.